 Want to take the kids to Disneyland?
 You could stay at the Holiday Inn & Suites in Anaheim for only 12,500 a night!

 How about a trip to Europe?
 You could stay four nights at the Holiday Inn Lyon- Vaise for 12,500 points a night and three nights in London for 22,500 points, totaling 117,500 points.

 That’s seven nights of free hotel stays for a European vacation that you didn’t have to pay for, my friends.
 You simply signed up for a credit card, met the minimum spending requirements and earned your bonus points.

-Stay plugged in to sites like this and make sure you don’t miss out on sales like Fairmont’s BOGO sale.
-They’ve run this one twice in the past year and if the Canadian border was open for us to drive across right now, I would have jumped at the chance to stay a night at the Fairmont Empress in Victoria, BC and get a second night free!
+Stay plugged into sites like this, and make sure you don’t miss out on sales like Fairmont’s BOGO sale.
+They’ve run this one twice in the past year.
+The next time I see it, I’m going to jump at the chance to stay a night at the Fairmont Empress in Victoria, BC, and get a second night free!

 There’s another way to stay for free at hotels I want to share with you.
 There are many properties that sell timeshares that use free hotel stays as part of their marketing plan.
 In exchange for getting a free hotel stay for several nights, you sit through their 90-120 minute sales presentation.
 If you’re not interested in buying in (most people aren’t), then you simply say no thanks and walk out at the end of the presentation.
 That’s it!

 Not only can you get free hotel stays, you can also get your plane ticket for free.
-This can be a huge savings when you’re traveling and it can absolutely be done!
+This can be a huge saving when you’re traveling, and it can absolutely be done!
 If you can’t get your flight for free, there are also some ways to find cheap airfare.